Who first had the idea to ferment corn and distill it? Someone should send them a thank you card. Or maybe a really nice gift basket.

 But now, of course, you’re wondering which bourbon is “truly excellent.”
 While I can’t tell you with certainty if there is one perfect bourbon, let’s compare two of the most popular and see which fits your “perfect glass!”
 A comparison of Knob Creek and Woodford Reserve is a good place to start our hunt.

-The Main Differences Between Knob Creek and Woodford Reserve
+The Main Differences Between Knob Creek vs Woodford Reserve

-- Woodford Reserve has more chocolate and caramel notes
+- Knob Creek has vanilla and honey notes, whereas Woodford Reserve has chocolate and caramel notes.

 What is Bourbon?